 This is a step-by-step guide for launching your own blog.
 I walk you through the process, including screenshots and videos, as well as different options depending on your budget.
 If you just want to get started with a one-click installation through Bluehost (recommended) click here.

-Let’s face it: There’s a lot of resources out there on blogging and building an online platform.
+Let's face it: There are a lot of resources out there on blogging and building an online platform.
 Too many, in fact.

 But few of them take the time to break down each step into human terms that are easily understood by your average online user.

 That's what this is — a simple but thorough step-by-step solution to help you launch your own blog, wherever you're at in the process.

 So if you're excited to get started — and get the help you need in non-robot terms — read on.